aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Project members should either have strong technical skills or soft skills.

+> *<strong>wrong reason</strong>: should have both two skill*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

+- Microsoft Project 2010 does not lend itself to project human resource management.

+> *<strong>wrong reason</strong>: it provides a variety of human resource management tools, some of which include assigning and tracking resources, resource leveling, resource usage reports, overallocated resource reports and to-do lists*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>